GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 It outputs a single-channel image #AM, which is expected to approximate the target map #AM-targ.

 To design a model aimed at processing image-like information, conventional architectures from the computer vision literature are considered.
-Although several solutions could probably fit this problem successfully, one has to pay attention to the receptive field of the network.
+Although several solutions could probably solve this problem successfully, one must pay attention to the network's receptive field.
 Indeed, designs purely based on small convolutional kernels would not be able to capture global information.
 In this specific task, the intersecting rays present in each #doa map have to be considered from a sufficiently large scale.
 What could appear locally as an intersection of rays, indicating the presence of a source, could be noisy artifacts caused by an earlier crossing.